harsh2792/tombola/README.md

-# Ticket Service Application
+# Tombola

 ## Overview
-This project implements a Ticket Service using NestJS.
+This project implements a Tombola using NestJS.
 The service generates bingo tickets, verifies ticket claims, and manages a real-time game through WebSockets.

 ## Features
 - **Ticket Generation**: Generates a 3x9 bingo ticket with specific constraints.